Brian Hillery: Academic and political career

 Hillery studied at University College Dublin (UCD) and the University of Georgia and worked in banking before joining the UCD faculty in 1967.
 He became the inaugural ESSO Professor of Industrial Relations in 1974.

-Hillery's uncle, Patrick Hillery, was a Fianna Fáil TD and Minister until 1973, and President of Ireland from 1976 to 1990.
+Hillery's uncle, Patrick Hillery, was a Fianna Fáil TD and minister until 1973, and President of Ireland from 1976 to 1990.
 In 1977, Brian Hillery was elected to the 14th Seanad as a Fianna Fáil Senator for the Administrative Panel.
-Minister Gene Fitzgerald's 1978 suggestion that he chair the Commission on Industrial Relations was rejected by the Irish Congress of Trade Unions as party-political.
-After unsuccessfully contesting the 1981 general election in Dún Laoghaire, he was returned to the 15th Seanad, serving from 1981–1982.
-He did not sit in the brief 16th Seanad, but was re-elected to the 17th Seanad in 1983, where he served until he was elected a TD for Dún Laoghaire at the 1987 general election.
+In 1978, minister Gene Fitzgerald's suggestion that he chair the Commission on Industrial Relations was rejected by the Irish Congress of Trade Unions as party-political.
+After unsuccessfully contesting the 1981 general election in Dún Laoghaire, he was returned to the 15th Seanad, serving from 1981 to 1982.
+He did not sit in the brief 16th Seanad, but was re-elected to the 17th Seanad in 1983, where he served until he was elected a TD for Dún Laoghaire at the 1989 general election.
 At the 1992 general election, he lost his Dáil seat, which Barry Desmond attributed to a lack of constituency work.
 He was then nominated to the 20th Seanad by Taoiseach Albert Reynolds.
 He resigned as Senator in May 1994 when he was appointed to the European Bank for Reconstruction and Development (EBRD).